Imagen dinámica

 • Consider feedback: If you’ve shared your comics, pay attention to readers’ comments.
 What aspects intrigued or confused them?

 • Evolve the backstory: As you explore more about your character, it’s natural for their biography to expand or change.
-Keep their profile updated.
+Keep their sheet updated.

 Preparing for More Ambitious Projects